Back to Blog

 February 25, 2026

 Stop.
-Before you spend a single dollar, analyze that page.
+Before you spend a dollar, analyze that page.

-A 15-minute landing page analysis before launch can save you thousands in wasted ad spend.
-Here’s exactly what to check.
+A 15-minute landing page analysis before launch can save significant ad spend.
+Here's exactly what to check.

 Why Landing Page Analysis Matters More Than Ad Optimization